GoogleChrome/web.dev/src/site/content/en/blog/strict-csp/index.md

 If your site already has a CSP that looks like this:
 `script-src www.googleapis.com`,
 it may not be effective against cross-site scripting!
-This type of CSP is called allowlist CSP and it has a couple of downsides:
+This type of CSP is called an allowlist CSP and it has a couple of downsides:
  - It requires a lot of customization.
  - It can be [bypassed in most configurations](https://research.google.com/pubs/pub45542.html).